AlanFreed/PhysicalFields.jl/README_PhysicalScalars.md

 Constructors
 ```
+function ArrayOfPhysicalScalars(array_length::Integer, units::PhysicalUnits)
-function ArrayOfPhysicalScalars(arr_len::Integer, units::PhysicalUnits)
+function ArrayOfPhysicalScalars(scalar_values::Vector{Float64}, units::PhysicalUnits)
-function ArrayOfPhysicalScalars(arr_len::Integer, sca_vals::Vector, units::PhysicalUnits)
+function ArrayOfPhysicalScalars(scalar_values::MVector, units::PhysicalUnits)
 ```
-These constructors will return a new array of scalars whose length is specified by argument `arr_len` that can accept values within the range of 1…4,294,967,295, wherein all elements of the array will have physical units specified by argument `units.` The first constructor creates an array with zero values, while the second constructor assigns values to this internal array, as supplied by the vector argument `sca_vals,` which is an array of dimension `arr_len.`
+These constructors will return a new array of scalars whose length is specified by argument `array_length,` wherein all elements of the array will have physical units specified by argument `units.` The first constructor creates an array with zero values, while the remaining constructors assign values to this internal array, as supplied by the vector argument `scalar_values,` which is an array of dimension `array_length.`

 # Methods
 ## Get and Set!

-These functions are to be used to retrieve and assign `Real` values from/to a `PhysicalScalar`.
+These functions are to be used to retrieve and assign `Real` values from/to a `PhysicalScalar.`

 ```
 function Base.:(get)(y::PhysicalScalar)::Real
 function set!(y::PhysicalScalar, x::Real)
 ```

-While these functions are to be used to retrieve and assign a `PhysicalScalar` from/to an `ArrayOfPhysicalScalars`.
+While these functions are to be used to retrieve and assign a `PhysicalScalar` from/to an `ArrayOfPhysicalScalars.`

 ```
-function Base.:(getindex)(y::ArrayOfPhysicalScalars, idx::Integer)::PhysicalScalar
+function Base.:(getindex)(y::ArrayOfPhysicalScalars, index::Integer)::PhysicalScalar
-function Base.:(setindex!)(y::ArrayOfPhysicalScalars, val::PhysicalScalar, idx::Integer)
+function Base.:(setindex!)(y::ArrayOfPhysicalScalars, scalar::PhysicalScalar, index::Integer)
 ```

-Because these extend the `Base` functions `getindex` and `setindex!`, the bracket notation `[]` can be used to retrieve and assign individual scalar fields belonging to an instance of `ArrayOfPhysicalScalars`.
+Because these extend the `Base` functions `getindex` and `setindex!`, the bracket notation `[]` can be used to retrieve and assign individual scalar fields belonging to an instance of `ArrayOfPhysicalScalars.`

 ## Copy

 For making shallow copies, use
 ```
-function Base.:(copy)(s::PhysicalScalar)::PhysicalScalar
+function Base.:(copy)(y::PhysicalScalar)::PhysicalScalar
-function Base.:(copy)(as::ArrayOfPhysicalScalars)::ArrayOfPhysicalScalars
+function Base.:(copy)(y::ArrayOfPhysicalScalars)::ArrayOfPhysicalScalars
 ```
 and for making deep copies, use
 ```
-function Base.:(deepcopy)(s::PhysicalScalar)::PhysicalScalar
+function Base.:(deepcopy)(y::PhysicalScalar)::PhysicalScalar
-function Base.:(deepcopy)(as::ArrayOfPhysicalScalars)::ArrayOfPhysicalScalars
+function Base.:(deepcopy)(y::ArrayOfPhysicalScalars)::ArrayOfPhysicalScalars
 ```

 ## Readers and Writers